We Still Say Grace

 We Still Say Grace is a 2020 American horror-thriller and coming-of-age film written and directed by Brad Helmink and John Rauschelbach.
+(Note: Helmink and Rauschelbach also directed a minor horror flick, The Lodge (2008), in which a young couple are victimized by a man purporting to be caretaker of the secluded holiday lodge they had rented.)
 Starring Bruce Davison and Holly Taylor, the film was digitally released on VOD on December 11, 2020.

 Plot

 Harold is a religious fanatic who gives his family, consisting of his wife Betty and daughters Maggie and Sarah, an unknown liquid to drink.
 After revealing it to be poison, Maggie is the only one to become frightened with the thought of dying, and Harold later reveals it was merely a test of faith for a future suicide pact.

-The following day, Harold's family is visited by three strangers : Fisher, Randy, and Luke who ask for help replacing a flat tire.
+The following day, Harold's family is visited by three strangers: Fisher, Randy, and Luke who ask for help replacing a flat tire.
 After Harold invites them in, he tells them that his family lives several miles away from civilization without a phone.
 Offering to help, Harold allows the group to stay at his house for another day, but also throws away their beer and criticizes them for using foul language.

 At dinner, Fisher establishes himself as the most respectful of the group and tells Harold's family that he is moving to California from Chicago.
 After asking to use the restroom, Randy sneaks into Harold's room to snoop around.
 Harold becomes suspicious and searches for Randy before calling for his family, where they find Randy suffering a seizure.

 Harold tells the group that their best option is to stay at his place while Randy recovers, and Maggie begins to grow feelings for Fisher.
 Anxious about the stay, Luke wakes up at night and spots Harold taking a bath with Sarah.
 In the morning, Luke also finds that Harold lied about having a car and the group uses its tires to fix their vehicle.
 While doing so, Fisher shows Maggie the inside of the car, where the pair take an instant photograph together that Maggie keeps.